itsjordanmuller/css-100-days-challenge/README.md

       <td>
         <blockquote>
           <p>I have provided a variety of resources and guides throughout this README for new developers.
 From the absolute basics, to specific videos and guides that helped me get unstuck in certain situations, I tried to include every single resource I ended up utilizing over the course of my journey.</p>
           <p>We are so lucky to live in a time where almost all of this information is available for free on the internet.
 The only thing I paid for was the course itself, which can be purchased for about $20 on sale at <a href="https://www.udemy.com/">Udemy</a>.
-Besides that, I was able to complete the project with a low-spec <a href="https://www.amazon.com/dp/B0842X4BNF">Lenovo Thinkpad T480</a> I purchased for just under $300.
+Besides that, I was able to complete the project with a low-spec <a href="https://www.amazon.com/dp/B0842X4BNF">Lenovo ThinkPad T480</a> I purchased for just under $300.
 It's proven to be a perfect machine for development & running <a href="https://kubuntu.org/">Kubuntu Linux</a>.</p>
         </blockquote>
         <br>
         <strong><em>A full list of tech, tools, and other links & resources can be found towards the bottom of this README in the <a href="#resources-section">Links & Citations</a> section.</em></strong>